 When using SMS for business, each link in the chain has the potential to impact your overall success.
 This is because organisations use SMS for various important tasks, such as appointment reminders, delay notifications, one-time passwords, purchase confirmations, and information for loyal customers.
 SMS messages that don't make it or aren't delivered at the right time can lead to frustrated and dissatisfied customers, potentially damaging your company's reputation.

 To ensure the quality you desire, it's essential to understand what to look for when choosing an SMS provider.
 A basic understanding of how your SMS messages will be delivered by a given provider based on their relationships with operators and aggregators will help you make an informed decision.

-Flexible routing gives flexible pricing
+Flexible routing leads to flexible pricing

-The dark side of flexibility
+The downside of flexibility

-Routes with poor capacity or too many steps lead to late delivery.
-Another risk is the mishandling of SMS content, resulting in delivery mistakes.
-Shady parties also use various back door options to access an operator's mobile network without paying for it.
-The price of these SMS will be low, you’ll end up paying the price through poor quality messaging and delivery service.
+As long as each link in the chain functions properly, you benefit from the sophisticated SMS ecosystem.
+However, some challenges arise when traffic is routed via unauthorised or unregulated paths.
+Routes with poor capacity or too many steps lead to late delivery, and there is a risk of mishandling SMS content, resulting in delivery mistakes.
+Unscrupulous parties may also use various back door options to access an operator's mobile network without paying.
+The price of these SMS will be low, but you will end up paying the price through poor-quality messaging and delivery service.
 You won't know what your messages look like when they arrive, if and when they get delivered.

-If mistakes do occur, it's unlikely that you will get any feedback about what's happened, or why.
-If you do get delivery information, there is a high risk that unethical suppliers will fake the delivery receipts.
-Fast-learning operators pay attention to what happens in their network, and work to detect and block these types of parasites.
+If mistakes do occur, it's unlikely that you will get any feedback about what's happened or why.
+If you get delivery information, there is a high risk that unethical suppliers will fake the delivery receipts.
+Fast-learning operators pay attention to what happens in their network and work to detect and block these types of parasites.
 For the user of a low-quality SMS service provider, this means that the service could stop working at any time.